Understanding CBD: what are flavonoids?

 The specific role of flavonoids in this entourage effect is difficult to discern by its nature - it’s their function as part of the whole rather than as individual actors that is most significant.
 Due to cannabis’ widespread illegality, the research is limited, or biased due to its allegiance to either side of the legalisation debate.

 At Vitality CBD we believe a well-informed user is a happier user, which is why we only provide verified information.
-To understand more about cannabidiol, read our introductory 4-step guide here, and our breakdown of terpenes here.
+To understand more about cannabidiol, read our introductory 4-step guide to CBD, and our introduction to terpenes.